 Poke the Poodle: Involved in an explaination attempt of the German video in #29.

-Antoine Daniel: Those people make me laugh with their aggressive arts in "What could we to really look nasty?" mode.
+Antoine Daniel: Those people make me laugh with their aggressive arts in "What could we do to really look nasty?" mode.
 Another Antoine Daniel: Walking while bearing firearms.
 Antoine Daniel: No. Another Antoine Daniel: Insulting some people's mothers.
 Antoine Daniel: No. Another Antoine Daniel: Beating some old people?
 Antoine Daniel: No. Another Antoine Daniel: Burning toilet paper while saying "Pipi Caca" ["Pee and Poo"] Antoine Daniel: (no response; silent nodding from the other Antoine Daniel)

 Retconning the Wiki: Not in the show itself, but it unwillingly inspired such actions.
 Antoine himself don't have a Wikipedia page, but there is a catholic saint also named Antoine Daniel (he was a French missionary which had a role in Canada evangelization during the first half of 17th).
 Guess what?
 This latter Antoine Daniel own Wikipedia page (in the French encyclopedia) is regularly modified by Wiki Vandals who add some What The Cut shout-outs in it.